-Following this, students participate in a 10-week placement with a member of the judiciary, Crown counsel or defence counsel.
-The goal of the placement is to furnish students with an opportunity to both observe and become involved in the criminal process is action.
+Following this, students participate in a 10-week placement with a member of the judiciary, Crown counsel, or defence counsel.
+The goal of the placement is to furnish students with an opportunity to both observe and become involved in the criminal process in action.
 Each Friday, students return to Osgoode where their classmates present on selected topics in criminal law.
-Additionally, students are required to keep a reflective journal and conduct a mock trial where they act as either the prosecution or the defence, before judges at the Ontario Court of Justice.
+Additionally, students are required to keep a reflective journal and to conduct a mock trial where they act as either the prosecution or the defence before judges at the Ontario Court of Justice.

 The program concludes with visits to the Forensic Science and Forensic Pathology Laboratories, a provincial correctional centre, a federal penitentiary, a mental health treatment facility, and various specialty courts.